 MAP Housing Support staff work with participants in all MAP housing programs.
 They meet regularly with participants to emphasize daily living skills, increasing self-sufficiency and independence.
 MAP staff addresses barriers to stable housing such as chemical dependency, ex-offender status, poor mental health, or physical disability.

 MAP maintains housing stability for the chronically homeless by offering subsidized rent and long-term case management services.
 MAP owns and operates seven properties, and continues to develop affordable housing.
 Participants eligible for this program are homeless, low-income, and have a documented disability.

 97% of MAP PSH participants remain stably housed.

 Rapid Re-Housing helps individuals experiencing homelessness quickly locate and obtain housing, and provides short-term rental assistance.
 Participants receive case management services to help them stabilize in their new home.
 MAP creates strong relationships with local landlords who work with us to serve those with housing barriers.
-Our SSVF and Key for Vets programs follow a ‘Housing First’ model, which recognizes that all participants needs can be addressed best when their housing is stabilized first.
+Our SSVF program follows a ‘Housing First’ model, which recognizes that all participants needs can be addressed best when their housing is stabilized first.